lsirm12pl: An R package for latent space item response modeling: LSIRM For Continuous Item Responses Data

-Figure \ref{fig:latent_param_1pl_normal}(a) shows the box plots of the posterior samples for $\beta_i$ and Figure \ref{fig:latent_param_1pl_normal}(b) shows the boxplots of the point estimates for $\theta_k$.
-Since the sum of the responses can be very large with continuous data, we binned the total sum scores into 10 groups.
+Figure \ref{fig:latent_param_1pl_normala} shows the boxplots of the posterior samples for $\beta_i$.
+The parameter estimate of $\beta_{35}$ is the smallest , while the estimates for $\beta_{41}$ to $\beta_{50}$ are relatively high.
+Figure \ref{fig:latent_param_1pl_normalb} shows the boxplots of the point estimates of $\theta_k$ as a function of the sum scores of the observed responses binned into 10 groups to prevent overlap and improve readability on the x-axis.
+As expected, higher sum scores are aligned with higher $\theta_k$ values (indicating socially desirable characteristics).

+Figure \ref{fig:1pl_normal_latent_mapa} illustrates the interaction map derived from the 1PL LSIRM-continuous.
+In the interaction map, the latent positions of the respondents are positioned around the center, while the items are scattered in a triangular pattern showing roughly three clusters (in the north, west, and east) in addition to the cluster around the center.
+The original interaction map is slightly rotated counterclockwise in the rotated interaction map, so that the the items are more closely placed to the two coordinates.